DAWorm1/daw_johnny_decimal_obsidian/README.md

 - `Categories` must start with `XX` where `X` is a number.
 - - Note that categories do not have a dash
 - `Items` must start with `XX.XX` where `X` is a number.
-- - `Items` can be both a directory as well as a Markdown file
+- - `Items` can be either a directory as well as a Markdown file
 - - Metadata for an `Item` which is a directory is stored in at the 0th index of the item.
 Example: `02.01.00.md` contains the metadata for `Item` `02.01 - Tips`

 **Example Index output**